mariadb-corporation/mdbci/docs/src/virtual_machines/connect_to_vms.md

-# Connecting to the Virtual Machine using SSH file
+# Connecting to a virtual machine

 MDBCI generates the SSH configuration file that eases interaction with the created virtual machines.
 The file is located near by the configuration directory with the `_ssh_config` suffix.